vvasuki/kAvya/content/TIkA/gadyam/rAjagopAlAchAri/mahAbhArata/106_YUDHISHTHIRAS_FINAL.md

 +++
-title = "106 YUDHISHTHIRA'S FINAL"
+title = "106 YUDHISHTHIRA'S FINAL TRIAL"

 +++
-TRIAL

 To Hastinapura came the sad tidings of the death of Vasudeva and the destruction of the Yadavas.
 When the Pandavas received the news, they lost all remaining attachment to life on earth.

 They
 crowned
 Parikshit,
 son
-ofAbhimanyu, as emperor and the five brothers left the city with Draupadi.
+of Abhimanyu, as emperor and the five brothers left the city with Draupadi.
 They went out on a pilgrimage, visiting holy places and finally reached the Himalayas.